coriander4all/cn_exo/README.md

-simple rust program to practice mandarin words.
+Simple rust program to practice mandarin words.

-You are prompted a chinese character and must write either the pinyin or the meaning depending on the version. launch with: cargo run -- <version>
+You are prompted a chinese character and must write either the pinyin or the meaning depending on the version.

+launch with:
+cargo run -- <version>
 <version> can be either 1 (write pinyin) or 2 (write meaning)

-exit with a sophisticated CTRL+C
+exit with a sophisticated CTRL+C or by typing "quit" in stdin (boring)

 when writting pinyin:
 	pinyin is written with the tone number after each syllable